vamshi455/SAStoSNOWFLAKEAGENT/README.md

 comprehensive sample project demonstrating the multi-agent SAS to Snowflake migration system.
 This will include sample SAS code, the AI agents, and the complete migration pipeline.

+This complete project package provides:

+1. **Full working code** with all agents implemented
+2. **Configuration management** for different environments
+3. **Sample SAS programs** demonstrating various complexity levels
+4. **Comprehensive schema definitions** with metadata
+5. **Setup and execution scripts** for easy deployment
+6. **Testing framework** for validation
+7. **Documentation** for understanding and extending the system

+The system can handle real SAS code migration with proper configuration and can be extended with additional AI models and Snowflake-specific optimizations.

 CONVERSTS TYPICAL SAS PROJECT TO SNOWFLAKE SOLUTION sas_snowflake_migration/
 ├── README.md